 The thought of having your driving test can be a little daunting, but, don’t worry, nerves are normal.
-You’ve been learning to drive for a while and now that you’re ready for your test, it’s no doubt that you’ll be eager to pass first time.
+You’ve been learning to drive for a while and now that you’re ready for your test, it’s no doubt that you’ll be eager to pass the first time.
 So long as you’re fully prepared, you should be able to ensure that you don’t have to spend a fortune retaking your test.
 To help you prepare for the big day, why not check out our top tips to help keep your cool:

-Here’s our top tips to help give you the best chance of passing first time:
+Here are our top tips to help give you the best chance of passing the first time:

 It may sound simple and obvious, but arriving for your test on time will allow yourself some time to get yourself acquainted with the area.
 Getting there just on time, may add to your stress levels and arriving late could result in you missing your test entirely.
 Don’t put yourself in panic-mode before your test has even started as you’ll be feeling flustered when it comes to getting into the car with the examiner and starting your test.

 To get yourself in the zone, it’s recommended that you have a driving lesson before your driving test.
 In doing this, you’ll be able to practice any manoeuvres and ask your driving instructor any last-minute questions that you may have.
 If you have a lesson beforehand, this may also help to calm your nerves and put you in the right frame of mind for your driving test.

 Mirrors, mirrors, mirrors.
 One of the biggest cause of minor faults for those on their driving test is their lack of mirror checks.
 Safety is key when you’re driving, so checking your mirrors regularly is crucially important.
 The trick to ensuring that the examiner knows that you’re checking your mirrors is to knock your head out slightly each time you’re checking a mirror.
 By moving your head slightly, the examiner is less likely to give you a minor fault and sometimes, being a bit over the top in checking your mirrors won’t harm anyone.

 4. Take a mock driving test